runesu/runesu/README.md

 <img align="right" src="https://avatars.githubusercontent.com/u/44964434?v=4" width="180" height="180">

 ## 🎯 About Me
-Master’s in Business Analytics student at Hult International Business School (Boston, 2025–2026), specializing in Digital Commerce and Growth Analytics.
+Master’s in Business Analytics student at Hult International Business School (Boston, 2025–2026) with a focus on data science, machine learning, and applied analytics.

-I focus on transforming customer, marketing, and transactional data into measurable business impact across ecommerce and marketplace environments.
-My work centers on conversion optimization, funnel analysis, cohort retention, customer lifetime value, and performance measurement using SQL, Python, Power BI, Tableau, and applied statistical methods.
+I work on transforming complex datasets into predictive insights through statistical modeling, machine learning, and data analysis using Python and SQL.
+My projects explore how data-driven methods can support decision-making across business and operational environments.

-My projects are built around complete analytical workflows — from data preparation and exploratory analysis to experimentation, performance evaluation, and executive-ready insight communication — with a strong focus on data-driven growth strategy.
+This repository showcases hands-on projects built around complete analytical workflows — from data preparation and exploratory analysis to feature engineering, model development, evaluation, and insight communication using real-world datasets.

 ---